-I noticed that you’ve worked in and around the financial industry since you graduated from college, how does that affect how you manage Money Smart Guides?
+You've worked in and around the financial industry since you graduated from college, how does that affect how you manage Money Smart Guides?

 On the one hand, it makes things easier because I have so much knowledge about personal finance and in particular investing, that I can pull in experiences from both personal and professional situations.
 This makes writing posts much easier.
-In a way, I always have content to write about.

 But on the other hand, it makes managing these posts difficult.
 For example, since I’ve worked in the investment industry for so long and went to school for it, I know much more about investing than most of my readers.
 There have been times when I sometimes talk over my their heads.

 To me, what I am writing about is basic, but to my readers, who don’t have the same background as me, they get confused or lost more easily.

 What seems to be the most common financial mistakes couples have made?

 If they are open to discussing finances with each other, they can go a lot further, much quicker than they could alone.
 After all, most couples have 2 incomes compared to single people who only have one.